Do you have insurance?

 A wedding is once only chance for capturing those special moments.
 There can be no re-plays.
 If equipment fails we can't just come back next week when it's fixed.
 So it's important that your photographer has plans in place to deal with the inevitable hiccup.

 I routinely have 2 professional cameras on my person at all times.
-And in addition generally carry a third backup in my bag.
-So if a camera fails I can just put it down, pick up another and worry about it later.
-In addition my main camera bodies record to multiple memory cards simultaneously to ensure that I have a back up of your pictures as soon as they are taken.
+So if a camera fails, I can carry on and worry about it later.
+In addition my cameras record to multiple memory cards simultaneously to ensure that I have a back up of your pictures as soon as they are taken.

 What if you are ill on the day?